 I received a lot of answers.
-What surprised me about the responses were how similar they were.
-They varied in the specific details of how people would spend $10,000, but they shared one thing in common–most would use the money to improve their finances.
+What surprised me about the responses was how similar they were.
+They varied in the specific details of how people would spend $10,000, but they shared one thing in common--most would use the money to improve their finances.

 Most people would pay off debt, put the money into an emergency fund, or invest the money.
 Some invested for short-term goals, some for long-term goals.
 In almost every response there was at least one purpose that would improve the person’s overall financial situation.

 The responses got me thinking about another question that I didn’t ask: What would you do with $10?
 How would the answers be different?

 The Power of Consistent Investing

 Why do we treat large lump sums of money differently than small monthly amounts?
 We tend to treat larger amounts in a more thoughtful way.
 Perhaps that’s why it’s easier for some to save a tax refund even when they struggle to save money month to month.

 Maybe we need to treat small amounts of money more thoughtfully, too.
 After all, how we handle small amounts of money has an impact on the bigger picture.

 Here are some reasons why we don’t take smaller sums of money more seriously:

 - It’s hard to internalize compounding--we just can’t imagine $10 growing in any meaningful way.